Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 <+>

-`TransactionalOperator`: gurantees that all the coroutines finshes inside the logic block, if one of them fails, the transaction will be rooled back, if they all finish the transaction will be committed.
+`TransactionalOperator`: guarantees that all the coroutines finishes inside the logic block, if one of them fails, the transaction will be rolled back, if they all finish the transaction will be committed.

 ```kotlin
 class PeopleRepository(val operator: TransactionalOperator) {